Elvina12/Elvina12.github.io/README.md

 ### Final Project Overview

-Please find below the link to the Word documents that describes changes that were made for the fina project and zip file containing the code and project itself.
+Please find below the links to the Word document and a zip file.
+The word document describes changes that were made for the final project.
+The zip file contains the code and project itself.

 https://github.com/Elvina12/Elvina12.github.io/blob/main/Final%20Project%20-%20Elvina%20Medeiros.docx
 https://github.com/Elvina12/cs465-fullstack/tree/CS_Capstone